TonyPhipps/tech-notes/Products/splunk_dashboards.md

 When using the contents of a search to assign a variable to a value via click action, use ```$tokenname|s$``` to get Splunk to parse as a string, rather than attempting to pick up characters like ```\``` as an escape character.

 - NOT in the Drilldown definition, in the search string.
-- Remove quotes, if they were used around the variable $'s.
+- Do not use quotes around the variable $'s.

 ### Colorize a Table
 ```